hmchen47/DataScience/ML/MLNN-Hinton/03-Backpropagation.md

     + Never called multi-layer perceptrons

 + A different way to show that a learning procedure makes progress
-  + Weight vs. target values
+  + Weight and target values
-    + Instead of showing the weights get closer to a good set of weights, show that the actual output values get closer the target values
+    + Statement: Instead of showing the weights get closer to a good set of weights, show that the actual output values get closer the target values
-    + true even for non-convex problems in which there are many quite different sets of weights that work well and averaging two good sets of weights may give a bad set of weights
+    + true even for non-convex problems that averaging different good sets of weights may give a bad set of weights
     + Not true for perceptron learning
       + the outputs as a whole can get further away from the target output even the weights are getting closer to good sets of weights
   + simplest example: a linear neuron with a squared error measure